sblanck/smagexp/README.md

 ```
 https://github.com/sblanck/smagexp/blob/master/examples/Galaxy-History-Micro-array-meta-analysis-history.tar.gz
 ```
-.CEL files used in this examples are extracted from the GEO dataset GSE13601.
+.CEL files used in this example are extracted from the GEO dataset GSE13601.
 We picked up 6 .CEL files (to simplify the example) which can be found here :
 ```
 https://github.com/sblanck/smagexp/raw/master/examples/GSM342582.CEL
 https://github.com/sblanck/smagexp/raw/master/examples/GSM342583.CEL